Shelley Malil: Attempted murder conviction

-On August 10, 2008, Malil stabbed his ex-girlfriend, Kendra Beebe, 23 times in San Marcos, California.
+On August 10, 2008, Malil stabbed his ex-girlfriend, Kendra Beebe, 23 times in San Marcos, California after found Beebe with another man named David Maldonado, a local musician.
+Malil later claimed he went to Beebe's home with the intent to "annihilate" her.
 He was arrested the next day as he got off a train in Oceanside, California.
-Beebe had survived the attack despite a severe cut to her chin, the collapse of both lungs, and the loss of about half the blood in her body.
+According to Lieutenant Phil Brust of the San Diego county sheriff's department, he travelled there and planned to meet his lawyer with the intention of surrendering himself to the police.
+Beebe survived the attack despite a severe cut to her chin, the collapse of both lungs, and the loss of about half the blood in her body.